aiarena/local-play-bootstrap/README.md

 You can run the test match by executing `docker-compose up` in the base folder of this repo.

-After running the test match:
-1. Download the [latest ladder maps](https://sc2ai.net//wiki/maps/#wiki-toc-current-map-pool) and place them in your system's StarCraft II maps folder.
-   If you don't have Starcraft II installed, create a maps folder somewhere to place them in.
-2. Check that the SC2 Maps Path setting in the docker-compose.yml file correctly points to the folder you placed the maps in.

-Now you can run the test match using `docker-compose up`.

 ## Running your own matches

 1. Put your bots in the `./bots` folder.